• Skip to primary navigation

 Silverbeet leaves preparation

-• Cut stems off the leaves.
-Trace out the center vein of the leaves and place these veins into the bottom of the pot which will be used to cook the rolled silverbeet.
+• Cut the stems off the silverbeet leaves.
+Trim away the thick center vein and place these trimmed veins at the bottom of the pot you’ll be using to cook the rolls.

-• In a separate pot, bring water to a boil (enough to submerge the leaves) and soften for 90 seconds in the water.
-Drain well by placing the soften leaves into a colander.
+• In a separate pot, bring 3 litres of water to a boil.
+Submerge the leaves and blanch for about 90 seconds.
+Drain well in a colander.

 Filling preparation